Sri LankaOfficial Name: Democratic Socialist Republic of Sri Lanka

 The Sri Lankan military and police personnel still maintain numerous checkpoints throughout the country.
 U.S. citizens are advised to carry identification such as their passports with them at all times while in Sri Lanka.
 Photography is prohibited in designated high security zones and near many government facilities such as offices and military installations.
 U.S. citizens who arrive by yacht or private boat should be aware that all marine harbors are high security zones.
 Travelers arriving by sea should be prepared for Sri Lankan Navy officials to inspect their vessels and should always wait for radio clearance before coming into port.

 Tourists should be mindful of restrictions and observances when planning to visit any religious establishment, whether Buddhist or Hindu temples, mosques, churches, or other locations considered sacred by the local population.
-Posing for a photograph next to a statue of Buddha is a serious offense in Sri Lanka, punishable by a fine or arrest.
+Posing for a photograph with your back to a statue of Buddha is a serious offense in Sri Lanka, punishable by a fine or arrest.
 Travelers should also be cognizant of displaying religious imagery, including tattoos of Buddha, while traveling to and transiting within the country, as foreign nationals have been arrested or denied entry to Sri Lanka due to such tattoos.

 You can find information on vaccinations and other health precautions on the Centers for Disease Control and Prevention (CDC) website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.